-- To ensure that a member(s) of the management team is appointed as the C-19 Compliance Officer. - ► To ensure that appropriate personnel from the PSCS/Contractor and the sub-contractors are appointed as C-19 Compliance Officer(s). - ► To ensure that Safety Representative(s) / Lead Workers Representative(s) have been selected. - ► CIF Online C-19 Induction has been undertaken by all site personnel prior to coming to site.
-Ensuring that non-compliant personnel are not permitted on site. - ► The inclusion of COVID-19 as a hazard in their Risk Assessment and Method Statement (RAMS) for their work activities. - ► To ensure that this RAMS is effectively reviewed, approved and communicated. - ➤ To ensure that all site facilities are sufficient to allow for the social distancing and hygiene requirements of this SOP and to take appropriate immediate action where they are not.
+- To ensure that a member(s) of the management team is appointed as the C-19 Compliance Officer. - To ensure that appropriate personnel from the PSCS/Contractor and the sub-contractors are appointed as C-19 Compliance Officer(s). - To ensure that Safety Representative(s) / Lead Workers Representative(s) have been selected. - CIF Online C-19 Induction has been undertaken by all site personnel prior to coming to site.
+Ensuring that non-compliant personnel are not permitted on site.
+Please note that the CIF recognises the ESB COVID-19 induction as being equivalent. - The inclusion of COVID-19 as a hazard in their Risk Assessment and Method Statement (RAMS) for their work activities. - To ensure that this RAMS is effectively reviewed, approved and communicated. - To ensure that all site facilities are sufficient to allow for the social distancing and hygiene requirements of this SOP and to take appropriate immediate action where they are not.